grafana/plugin-tools/docusaurus/docs/migrating-from-toolkit.md

 ## Next steps

 Once the command has finished the migration we recommend looking at the changes introduced and then running each of the npm scripts inside `package.json` to confirm the plugin can be built, tested, signed etc.

+If the plugin had customisations to the toolkit configs (e.g. webpack) head over to the [advanced configuration guide](./advanced-configuration.md) to learn how to update the,

 For help with resolving issues we recommend reaching out on [slack](https://grafana.slack.com/) or the [community forum](https://community.grafana.com/c/plugin-development/30).